Offa's Dyke - Monmouth to Chepstow (★★★☆☆)

 Devil's Pulpit looks out over Tintern Abbey, and the legend is that the devil created the pulpit to preach his evil ways to the monks below in the hope of converting them over to his side.

-From here the path continues on through the woods, on past Shorn Cliff, Plumweir Cliff and on through Worgan's Wood - before moving through the villages on the outskirts of Chepstow.
+From here the path continues on through the woods - on past Shorn Cliff, Plumweir Cliff and through Worgan's Wood - before moving through the villages on the outskirts of Chepstow.

 After passing the village of Broadrock, the path follows the edge of Wintour's Leap and skirts a quarry that is full of rock climbers out for the day.

-From here the path heads on past Woodcroft on the way to Tutshill, at which point you head into what seem to be the grounds of a manor house (I looked for details but couldn't find much so I'm not sure about the history of it).
+From here the path heads on past Woodcroft on the way to Tutshill, at which point we head into what seem to be the grounds of a manor house (I looked for details but couldn't find much, so I'm not sure about the history of it).

 A rather eccentric house

-From here the path heads direct towards Chepstow, but before reaching Chepstow itself, the Offa's Dyke Path turns off to the left to head towards Sedbury Cliffs at the Severn Estuary.
+Then from here the path heads direct towards Chepstow - but before reaching Chepstow itself, the Offa's Dyke Path turns off to the left to head towards Sedbury Cliffs, at the Severn Estuary.

 Heading into Chepstow with a view of the castle